Senussi campaign: Affair of the Wadi Majid

-The right column was to advance direct to Gebel Medwa and the left column was to move via Wadi Toweiwia south of Matruh, then west round the Senussi flank to cut off their retreat.
+The right column was to advance direct to Gebel Medwa, and the left column was to move via Wadi Toweiwia south of Matruh and then west round the Senussi flank to cut off their retreat.
 An Azalea-class sloop, HMS Clematis was to provide gunfire support to any target in range.
 The cavalry left Wadi Toweiwia by 7:30 a.m. but moving the guns and ammunition took another two hours as the rest of the column moved towards the Khedival Road 12 mi west of Matruh.
 The right column moved forward silently but at 6:00 a.m., Senussi outposts raised the alarm and engaged the column which stopped until the light improved.
-Many Senussi could be seen in the hills to the south and south-east but not on Gebel Medwa, due to the sudden appearance of the British.
+Many Senussi could be seen in the hills to the south and south-east but not on Gebel Medwa because of the sudden appearance of the British.
 The Gebel Medwa was occupied to guard the right flank and then the advance was to continue down the road, when a Senussi field gun fired on the road with some accuracy.
 The Notts battery replied and silenced the gun; shells from Clematis 10000 yd away, fell on the Senussi position.